axjasf/NeverEatAlone/docs/development/architecture/model_layer_design.md

 # Model Layer Design

 ## Overview
 This document outlines the architecture of the model layer in NeverEatAlone, using a Domain-Driven Design approach with the Repository pattern.
+See below.

 ## Architecture